lucabaldini/ixpeobssim/docs/background.rst

   component with a power-law energy spectrum with adjustable normalization and spectral index;
 * :class:`ixpeobssim.srcmodel.bkg.xTemplateInstrumentalBkg`: a background
-  component with an energy spectrum derived from an actual observation---typically by using a dim point source and removing the source counts at the center of the field of view, and then properly rescaling the the relevant area.
+  component with an energy spectrum derived from a 5' region centered in the field of view of occultation data extracted from the first 3 years of observations
-* The current implementation of the X-ray instrumental background is based on the average value of counts in the full IXPE band obtained from years of data taken in occultation (e.g.: when the source is blocked by the Earth).
-  In addition an in-eclipse (e.g..: when the sun is not shining on the detector) filter and a particle cut (Di Marco, et al. AJ 165, 143 (2023)) are applied.
+* The current implementation of the X-ray instrumental background is based on an in-eclipse (e.g..: when the sun is not shining on the detector) filter applied downstream of the standard particle cut (Di Marco, et al. AJ 165, 143 (2023)).
-* To our knowledge, this background component is stable over time and shows no significant polarization, although a mild trend of counting rate decrease over multiple years may be expected.
+* To our knowledge, this background component is mildly polarized and stable, although mild and not yet significant trend of counting rate decrease has been observed.
 It is always a good idea to check that the static background component does not overshoot the data.

-By default the instrumental background is generated uniformly in instrument coordinates, although we do support a generic linear radial dependence, as briefly summarized in the next section.
+By default the instrumental background is generated uniformly in instrument and with a polarized template both in instrument coordinates, although we do support a generic linear radial dependence, as briefly summarized in the next section.

 Radial dependence